hgb2/PSAS-Capstone/src/test_mode/readme.md

 ###follow up:
-verify that the installer has placed libJSBSim.so in /usr/local/lib/. if you see an error loading libJSBSim.so*, make sure you add /usr/local/lib to LD_LIBRARY_PATH
+verify that the installer has placed libJSBSim.so in /usr/local/lib/. if you see an error loading libJSBSim.so*, make sure you add /usr/local/lib to LD_LIBRARY_PATH.
+If you don't want to modify your environment variables, use "-DBUILD_SHARED_LIB=FALSE" instead and JSBSim will be statically linked at build time.

 ###jsbsim links:
 website:  http://jsbsim.sourceforge.net